jodokae/HUSACCT/README.md

 To download the build, watch an introduction video, or read user documentation, visit: http://husacct.github.io/HUSACCT/

+## Change in this Fork

+This fork has a hacked stripped functionallity, so its jar can be used as a library for other programs.
+So basically it is an architecture extraction tool.
+The GUI will not work anymore.

 ## Functionality

 HUSACCT provides support for software architecture compliance checking (SACC) of Java and C# systems.
 SACC monitors the conformance of the implemented architecture (in the source code) to the intended software architecture (in the system's design).